kilojoules/windIO/docs/source/how_to_build_a_turbine_model.rst

 * Starting from the blade root coordinate system, rotate the lofted blade by the amount defined in :code:`rotation` around the blade root `z`-axis using a right-handed rule.
 * In the y-z plane construct an offset curve normal to the anchor curve.
-* Construct the ruled surface by extrapolating the offset curve along the `x`-axis.
+* Construct the ruled surface by extrapolating the offset curve along the :code:`x`-axis.
-* Intersect the ruled surface with the blade surface and compute the `position_nd_arc` of the intersection curve.
+* Intersect the ruled surface with the blade surface and compute the :code:`position_nd_arc` of the intersection curve.

 If the resulting intersection is not defined along the entire span of the blade, the last valid intersection point found should be used.
-That would in the case of an intersection surface extending beyond the trailing edge, result in the curve coinciding with the maximum `y`-coordinate of the blade cross-sections, or conversely if it extends beyond the leading edge, the minimum `y`-coordinates of the sections.
+That would in the case of an intersection surface extending beyond the trailing edge, result in the curve coinciding with the maximum :code:`y`-coordinate of the blade cross-sections, or conversely if it extends beyond the leading edge, the minimum :code:`y`-coordinates of the sections.

 **Layers**